Saitama International Bonsai Academy

 Profile:

-He studied under Motosuke Hamano, the 1st generation owner of the Toju-en Garden and opened his own garden in 1977.
+The garden owner Teruo Kurosu studied under Motosuke Hamano, the first-generation owner of the Tōju-en Garden and went on to open shōsetsu-en garden in 1977.

 He cultivates bonsai trees under the theme of the “Beauty of Space.”

-The garden owner is also a potter who creates bonsai pots and is a recipient of the Prime Minister’s Prize of the Nippon Bonsai Sakufuten Exhibition.
+The garden owner is also a potter who creates bonsai pots and is a recipient of the Prime Minister’s Prize of the Nippon Bonsai Sakūfu-ten Exhibition.
+As such, there is a pottery hall within his garden.

 Instructor: Teruo Kurosu, garden owner

-By demonstrating how to display a tokonoma (alcove), participants will learn the proper mindset for displaying a tokonoma and ways to orchestrate a sense of seasonality, as the instructor also explains how to create bonsai which reflects natural scenery.
+By demonstrating how to display in a tokonoma (alcove), participants will learn the proper mindset for decorating a tokonoma and ways to orchestrate a sense of seasonality, as the instructor also explains how to create bonsai that reflects natural scenery.

 Profile:

-Taking great care to preserve Edo (Tokyo)-style bonsai techniques, the garden seeks to create refined beauty which projects a sense of the seasons, elegance, and distinct character.
+Taking great care to preserve Edo (Tokyo)-style bonsai techniques, the garden seeks to create refined beauty that projects a sense of the seasons and elegance, with distinct character.

-The present owner of the garden serves as the chairman of the Nippon Bonsai Sakka Association and is a recipient of the Prime Minister’s Prize of the Nippon Bonsai Sakufuten Exhibition.
+The present owner of the garden serves as the chairman of the Nippon Bonsai Sakka Association and is a winner of the Prime Minister’s Prize at the Nippon Bonsai Sakufū-ten Exhibition.

-Using Shohaku Bonsai which has been cultivated in a pot for a long period, the instructor demonstrates methods to manage and cultivate Shohaku Bonsai and ways to care for them in accordance with the Japanese climate.
+Using old shōhaku (evergreen pine and juniper) bonsai that have been cultivated within a pot for a long period, the instructor demonstrates methods to manage and cultivate shōhaku bonsai and ways to care for them in accordance with the Japanese climate.

 Profile: